Undergraduate research programs and funding

 To apply, please submit:

-• One letter of recommendation from a mentor (professor, postdoc, or graduate student) familiar with your academic or research background.
+• one (1) letter of recommendation from a mentor (professor, postdoc or graduate student)

 The person who recommends you should be familiar with your coursework and/or prior research experience.
 We encourage you to discuss your request for a letter of recommendation as early as possible.
 Letters of recommendation must be submitted by your recommender before the application deadline.